What Do Bed Bugs Look Like?

 Stress from infestation often causes more harm than the bugs themselves.

-You can use it on hotel blankets and linens, as well as your own belongings.
+You can use the bed bug prevention heater on hotel blankets and linens, as well as your own belongings.
 It will not scorch or damage these items and will help you fall asleep knowing you are safe.

 Let Us Know!